-- 46.1 Subject to byelaws 46.6 and 48.3, the President and Vice-Presidents shall be elected by the members of the Council from their number for a period of up to two years. - 46.2 Any member of the Council can stand for election as President or Vice-President, provided that they have been proposed by one and seconded by two other members of the Council.

-- 46.3 Nominations for President or Vice-President must be received at least four weeks before the Council meeting at which the election is to take place and include confirmation from the Council member nominated that they are willing to stand for election. - 46.4 The Council must conduct a ballot to elect the President and Vice-Presidents. - 46.5 The Council can fill any vacancy in the office of President or Vice-President for the remainder of the original term of office.
-The procedure for doing so is that prescribed in these byelaws. - 46.6 After 30 June 2020, a member of Council may serve only two terms as a Vice-President. - 46.7 The Division which has elected the member of the Council who is elected President can appoint an alternate member of the Council from among the members of its Divisional Committee for the duration of that Presidency.
-Where an alternate is so appointed the President must not vote on any matter before the Council.
+- 47.1 Subject to byelaws 47.6 and 49.3, the President and Vice-Presidents shall be elected by the members of the Council from amongst its members who are Fellows for a period of up to two years.
+The President will not normally hold office for more than two years in succession.
+However, in exceptional circumstances, the President may stay for one extra year at the request of a majority of members of Council. - 47.2 Fellow members of the Council can stand for election as President or Vice-President, provided that they have been proposed by one and seconded by two other members of the Council. - 47.3 Nominations for President or Vice-President must be received at least four weeks before the Council meeting at which the election is to take place and include confirmation from the Council member nominated that they are willing to stand for election - 47.4 The Council must conduct a ballot to elect the President and Vice-Presidents. - 47.5 The Council can fill any vacancy in the office of President or Vice-President for the remainder of the original term of office.
+The procedure for doing so is prescribed in these byelaws. - 47.6 A member of Council may serve only two terms as a Vice-President.

-47 Elections to the Council
+48 Elections to the Council

-- 47.1 The principles which must be followed in all elections to the Council are: - a) candidates must be eligible Fellows (see byelaw 44.1); - b) each candidate must be elected either by eligible members in a Division or by their Divisional Committee; - c) if the election is by eligible members in a Division, the following applies: - (i) each eligible member has one vote to be cast in respect of the election in the Division of which they are a member; - (ii) Voting by eligible members, in the Division, is to be by ballot, which may be held by post or at a general meeting of the Division.
-If the ballot is held at a general meeting, all valid proxy votes must be included; - d) the period of office of a Council member starts from 1July. - 47.2 The Council will regularly review the electoral system. - 47.3 The Council can make regulations for Council elections, but such regulations must be consistent with the principles set out in byelaw 47.1. - 47.4 Such regulations may provide for electronic voting and communication of ballot papers and information in electronic form.
+- 48.1 The principles which must be followed in all elections to the Council are: - a) where a Division is entitled to appoint only one member to Council, the candidates must be a Fellow.
+Where a Division is entitled to appoint more than one member to Council, at least one candidate must be a Fellow with the remainder being Eligible Members (see byelaw 45.1); - b) each candidate must be elected either by Eligible Members in a Division or by their Divisional Committee; - c) if the election is by Eligible Members in a Division, the following applies: - (i) each Eligible Member has one vote to be cast for each vacancy, in respect of the election in the Division of which they are a member; - (ii) Voting by Eligible Members, in the Division, is to be by ballot, which may be held by post or done in electronic form or at a general meeting of the Division.
+If the ballot is held at a general meeting, all valid proxy votes must be included; - d) the period of office of a Council member starts from 1 July. - 48.2 The Council will regularly review the principles which must be followed in all elections to the Council. - 48.3 The Council can make regulations for Council elections, but such regulations must be consistent with the principles set out in byelaw 48.1. - 48.4 Such regulations may provide for electronic voting and communication of ballot papers and information in electronic form.

-48 Period of office
+49 Period of office